openeuropa/entity_version/README.md

 Those fields will be then used as target for functionalities provided by sub-modules.

 ## Permissions
-This module provides a permission called `administer entity version configuration` which allows configuring the module settings.
+This module provides a permission called `administer entity version` which allows configuring the module settings.

 ## Development setup